 Ball spaces are nonempty sets of nonempty subsets of a given set.
 They are called spherically complete if every chain of balls has a nonempty intersection.
 This is all that is needed for the encoding of completeness notions.
 We discuss operations on the sets of balls to determine when they lead to larger sets of balls; if so, then the properties of the so obtained new ball spaces are determined.
 The operations can lead to increased level of strength, or to ball spaces of newly constructed structures, such as products.
 Further, the general framework makes it possible to transfer concepts and approaches from one application to the other; as examples we discuss theorems analogous to the Knaster-Tarski Fixed Point Theorem for lattices and theorems analogous to the Tychonoff Theorem for topological spaces.
-Finally, we present some generic multivalued fixed point theorems as well as coincidence theorems for ball spaces.

-Date: June 7, 2020.
+Date: October 28, 2020.